Dr Laura Kirkley

 MA (Oxon); MPhil (Cantab); PhD (Cantab).

 I research cross-cultural exchange and women’s writing in the eighteenth century and Romantic period.
 I also have a secondary research interest in women’s contemporary poetry and translation in the context of postcolonial Ireland.
-My work is interdisciplinary, focusing on both English and French literature, and my methodology combines gender and feminist theory with theories of literary and cultural translation.
+My work is interdisciplinary, focusing on both English and French literature, and my methodology combines gender and feminist theory with theories of literary and cultural translation and cosmopolitanism.
 I have particular expertise in the works of Mary Wollstonecraft and other women writers and radicals of the Revolutionary era.

 My undergraduate teaching in the academic year 2013/14 includes: